The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Related Work

 \section{Related Work}

-\paragraph{Noise estimation:} Estimation of the noise parameters in KF has been studied for decades.
-A popular framework for this problem is estimation from data of observations alone~\citep{ALS,seq_cov_estimation,measurement_noise_recommendation}, since the ground-truth of the states is often unavailable in the data~\citep{noise_cov_estimation}.
-In this work we assume that the ground-truth is available, where the current standard approach is to simply estimate the noise covariance matrix from the data~\citep{ALS}.
+\textbf{Noise estimation:} When tuning a KF, ground-truth states data is often unavailable~\citep{noise_cov_estimation}.
+Thus, estimation of the KF noise parameters from observations alone has been studied for decades, addressed using various methods based on autocorrelation~\citep{Mehra,Carew}, EM~\citep{EM_for_noise_estimation} and others~\citep{ALS,seq_cov_estimation,measurement_noise_recommendation}.
+However, if the states \textit{are} available, noise estimation reduces to Eq.~\ref{eq:noise_estimation} and is considered a solved problem~\citep{ALS}.
+In this case, we show that although noise estimation is indeed easy, it is often not the right task to approach.

 Many works addressed the problem of non-stationary noise estimation~\citep{cov_estimation_varying_processes,adaptive_noise_covariance}.
-However, as demonstrated in Sections~\ref{sec:OKF},\ref{sec:NKF}, in certain cases stationary methods are highly competitive if tuned correctly -- even in problems with complicated dynamics.
+However, as demonstrated in Section~\ref{sec:NKF}, in certain cases stationary methods are highly competitive if tuned correctly -- even in problems with complicated dynamics.

-\paragraph{Optimization:} In this work we apply gradient-based optimization to KF with respect to its errors.
-An optimization method that avoids gradients computation was already suggested in \citet{Thrun_trainingKF}.
-In practice, "optimization" of KF is often handled manually using trial-and-error~\citep{learning_in_indoor_navigation}, or using a grid-search over possible values of $Q$ and $R$~\citep{noise_cov_estimation,pose_estimation}.
+\textbf{Optimization:} In this work we apply gradient-based optimization to the KF with respect to its errors.
+Optimization without gradients was already suggested in \citet{Thrun_trainingKF}.
+In practice, "optimization" of the KF is often handled manually using trial-and-error~\citep{learning_in_indoor_navigation} or a grid-search over possible values of $Q$ and $R$~\citep{noise_cov_estimation,pose_estimation}.
 In other cases, $Q$ and $R$ are restricted to be diagonal~\citep{unsupervised_KF_tuning,noise_cov_estimation}.

 Gradient-based optimization of SPD matrices in general was suggested in \citet{matrix_exponentiated_gradient_updates} using matrix-exponents, and is also possible using projected gradient-descent~\citep{projected_GD} -- both rely on SVD-decomposition.
 In this work, we apply gradient-based optimization using the parameterization that was suggested in \citet{cov_parameterization}, which requires a mere matrix multiplication, and thus is both efficient and easy to implement.